 The birth process has a major impact on the transition to breastfeeding and breastfeeding success.
 Interventions during birth without awareness of potential negative impacts and how to circumvent those can make for breastfeeding challenges.
 Being prepared and educated helps you succeed at breastfeeding even when interventions are wanted or needed.

 You can have a natural birth with an OB.
 However, OB's are not trained to support natural childbirth (so they lack certain skill sets) and rarely see an unmedicated birth.
-If you decide to use an OB, be savvy - choose yours with discernment and intention.
+If you decide to use a doctor, be savvy - choose yours with discernment and intention.
 You and your baby deserve the very best and most supportive care.

 My students who have worked with midwives in the hospital setting, at birth centers, and at home have a higher success rate for natural birth.
 The cesarean rate is also much lower; a number of mamas/babies who would have likely had cesarean births with traditional obstetrical care had successful vaginal births under the care of midwives.